 This volume on international foreign policy examines the question of political legitimacy in military intervention and explores the ways in which legitimacy, as defined by national actors, most often represents a thin veil covering vested interest and unilateral aggression.
 The work posits that a more rigorous definition of legitimacy, such as modeled by the United Nations as a mediating force for consensual standards, would prevent humanitarian tragedies that result from illegitimate military intervention.
 Aranas is an independent foreign policy scholar.

 — Reference & Research Book News

 ABOUT THE AUTHOR

 Paul F.J.
-Aranas is an American international affairs writer.
+Aranas is an American international relations scholar and author.
+He specializes in NATO and United Nations studies.
 His debut book Smokescreen: The US, NATO, and the Illegitimate Use of Force was published in 2012.
-Paul taught Global Politics and International Organizations at the University of Hawaii, has been invited to lecture at numerous universities and policy organizations, and founded and directed the non-profit International Law Education Group (ILEG) from 2010-2015.
-He holds a Ph.D (magna cum laude) in International Relations and Diplomacy from the Center for Diplomatic Strategic Studies (CEDS) in Paris, an M.A. in Diplomatic Studies from the University of Westminster, London, and a degree in Religious Studies from the University of Oregon.
+Paul taught Global Politics and International Organizations at the University of Hawaii, has been invited to lecture at numerous universities and policy organizations, and is the founder of the International Law Education Group (ILEG).
+He holds a Ph.D (magna cum laude) in International Relations and Diplomacy from the Center for Diplomatic Strategic Studies (CEDS) in Paris, an M.A. in Diplomatic Studies from the University of Westminster, London, a certificate in Russian Foreign Policy from the Diplomatic Academy of the Russian Foreign Ministry in Moscow, and a degree in Religious Studies from the University of Oregon.
 He resides in Oregon.